LWAYVE/android-sdk/README.md

 - If ProxSee services are being used, Location tags needed for the LWAYVE Contextual Audio Experience have been defined within the ProxSee environment.

-### Install the LWAYVE and ProxSee SDKs
+### Add the LWAYVE and ProxSee SDKs as Dependencies
-The first step in setting up LWAYVE is to install both the LWAYVE SDK and the ProxSee SDK.
+The first step in setting up LWAYVE is to add both the LWAYVE SDK and the ProxSee SDK as dependencies in your project's build.gradle file.
 The LWAYVE SDK handles the time, location, and audio of the Contextual Audio Experience.
 The ProxSee SDK passes the location tags to the LWAYVE SDK so that the LWAYVE SDK can complete the location aspect of the Contextual Audio Experience.

-#### Install the LWAYVE SDK
+#### Add the LWAYVE SDK as a Dependency
-To install the LWAYVE SDK, add the following line of code to the **dependencies** section of your **build.gradle**:
+To include the LWAYVE SDK in your project, add the following line of code to the **dependencies** section of your **build.gradle**:

 **Parameters**